 Local giving has been a cornerstone of the family foundation that Kathy and her husband Alan Eustace – a former Google executive – started in 2005.
-Since its inception, the foundation has directed 85% of its grants to local organizations and programs that are tackling critical regional issues including education, job training, and public health.
+Since its inception, the foundation has directed 85% of its grants to local organizations and programs that are tackling critical regional issues including education (nonprofits such as Aim High and Eastside College Preparatory School), job training, and public health.

 The decision to give locally is simple.
 “I live in the mid-Peninsula and giving locally is one opportunity to give back” Kathy explains.
 “My parents grew up in San Francisco's Chinatown during the 1950s when there was a lot of discrimination and limited economic opportunity.
 Without the after school support and leadership development provided by Cameron House and the Presbyterian Church, my father might never have aspired to go to college and obtain his degree in Civil Engineering.
-Supporting local organizations like St. Francis Center in Redwood City is my way of acknowledging the valuable role nonprofits played in my family’s journey.
+Supporting local organizations like St. Francis Center in Redwood City and the Recovery Cafe in San Jose is my way of acknowledging the valuable role nonprofits played in my family’s journey."

 For Kathy, there are many benefits associated with this style of giving.
 “It’s personal.
 Local giving allows me to be more hands-on.
 I have an opportunity to build strong working relationships and witness how programs evolve and grow.
-Being local means I have more chances to volunteer, take tours and meet the beneficiaries of my grants.
+Being local means I have more chances to volunteer, take tours and meet the beneficiaries of my grants at nonprofits like Second Harvest Food Bank or Hidden Villa.
 I have also had tremendous opportunities to learn more about some of the most difficult challenges facing our region.”

 Kathy’s giving philosophy mirrors that of any wise investor: diversify.